aliothe/casual-standalone-fat-jar/README.md

 ## Motivation

 Enables application XA communication with casual without having to run in an application server.
-The only prerequisite is that the application can provide a supplier of a
+The only prerequisite is that the application can provide a supplier of a working *javax.transaction.TransactionManager*.

 ## Building
 ```shell